-In one encounter, Ralph suggests that his mother has murdered her father, Grandfather Bonney, who even in death is an intolerable presence to the children.
+In one encounter, Ralph suggests that his mother has murdered her father, Grandfather Bonney, who even in death is an intolerable personality to the children.

 But suddenly a mocking bird, in this broad daylight, began to sing.
 Mrs. Fawcett clasped her hands together and said “Oh!” as if the sound hurt her.
 Her large diamond ring, in the gesture, came into a ray of sunlight and two green needles shot out from the stone.
 Then Mr. Follansbee was across the room in one stride, shaking Ralph’s shoulder.
 “You little cad,” he said between his teeth, “you get down on your knees and beg your mother’s pardon.
 On your knees.”

 For a moment he defied the minister by remaining motionless, but the long bony hand on his shoulder propelled him off the hassock and at last he knelt, not feeling sorry, feeling nothing but rage, as painful as a deep cut.
 He could not utter a word, though this delay was agonizing, and they were all watching him and they were all waiting.
 He could hear Mr. Follansbee breathing heavily.
 Then Molly, half under her breath said “I wish you were a fairy, Mr. Follansbee.”
 Rachel giggled, but Mr. Folansbee did not think this was funny and he snarled, “Why do you wish I were a fairy, young lady?”
 And Molly whispered with deadly hatred, ‘So you’d vanish.’

 Critics have compared The Mountain Lion to The Catcher in the Rye.
 Dare I say it, I think it’s even stronger.
 For one thing, it portrays two young people, male and female, with their different inner lives and their very complex relationship, a far more daunting task.
 For another, it is funnier, less whiny, more of a novel and less of a tour de force.
 “The Mountain Lion is written more in the vernacular mode of Mark Twain than the Jamesian mode that Stafford had adopted for her first novel,” Charlotte Margolis Goodman observes in her biography: “Jean Stafford: The Savage Heart.”
 Finally, there is an event so shocking that few people will have the heart to read it twice.